awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-contact-control-panel.md

 # Amazon Connect Contact Control Panel<a name="amazon-connect-contact-control-panel"></a>

 Agents use the Amazon Connect Contact Control Panel \(CCP\) to communicate with contacts\.
-The CCP can be used with a softphone or a desk phone\.
-The phone number and configurations are managed in Amazon Connect\.
+They can use the CCP with a softphone or a desk phone\.

+As the admin, you manage the phone numbers at the instance level, not in the CCP\.
+For more information, see [Phone Numbers for Your Contact Centers](contact-center-phone-number.md)\.

 ## Amazon Connect CCP Concepts<a name="amazon-connect-ccp-concepts"></a>